earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ---
-title: "Command Line Tools"
+title: "6 Command Line Tools That make me more Productive"
 categories:
   - Tutorials
-toc: true
 author: Adam

 internal-links:
  - just an example
 ---
-### Writing Article Checklist

-- [ ] Fix Grammarly Errors
-- [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-- [ ] Run mark down linter (`earthly +blog-lint-apply`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
-- [ ] Raise PR

 Tools are powerful.
 A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things -- or at least so things so complicated that it wasn't worth the effort -- become possible and sometimes easy.

-Here are some command-line tools I've found useful.
+Lately I have been adding some tools to my MacOS command-line toolbox.
+Many experienced command-line users stick strictly to the POSIX standard [command-line tools](https://en.wikipedia.org/wiki/List_of_Unix_commands) like `grep`,`awk` and `cat` but there are many powerful tools beyond those.
+Here are a few I'm finding valuable.

 ## `broot`

-I'm not sure how I came across `broot`, but it's pretty handy.
+I'm not sure how Interesting I came across `broot`, but it's pretty handy.
 If you are in a small directory and want to see the lay of the land, `tree` is excellent.

 ```
 ✗ tree